yogs22/yogs22/README.md

 ### Hi there 👋

-Currently i'm working at <a href="https://dparagon.com">D'Paragon</a> the biggest exclusive boarding house in Indonesia.
+Currently i'm working at <a href="https://luwjistik.com/">Luwjistik</a> as Front End Developer
-Work as Software Engineer who manage ERP System and several other applications with Laravel and Vue. ✨

 Other information that you know: